johangithub/AFMAN11-217v1/chp6.md

 6.5.7.2.
 Threshold Crossing Height (TCH).
 The concept of TCH is the same as in conventional IAPs.
 On RNAV (GPS) IAPs, TCH refers to the point where the descent angle crosses above the threshold.
 Unless required by larger type aircraft, the typical TCH will be 30-50 feet.

 6.5.7.3.
 VDP.
 The VDP on an RNAV (GPS) IAP only pertains to aircraft using LNAV minimums (not LNAV/VNAV or LPV).
-The VDP will be accompanied by the notation-*LNAV only.‖
+The VDP will be accompanied by the notation "*LNAV only."

 6.5.7.4.
 Missed Approach Symbology.
-In addition to a textual description of the missed approach procedure in the -pilot briefing‖ at the top of the IAP, missed approach instructions will be graphically depicted in the profile view.
+In addition to a textual description of the missed approach procedure in the "pilot briefing" at the top of the IAP, missed approach instructions will be graphically depicted in the profile view.
 Up to four icons will be shown.
 These icons are intended only for quick reference and may not depict the full missed approach procedure.

 6.5.7.5.
 Waypoints.
-Two types of waypoints appear in RNAV procedures – -fly-over‖ and -fly-by‖ waypoints. -Fly-by‖ waypoints will be depicted using the standard WP symbol.
+Two types of waypoints appear in RNAV procedures – "fly-over" and "fly-by" waypoints.
+"Fly-by" waypoints will be depicted using the standard WP symbol.
 Turn anticipation is allowed for fly-by waypoints.
 Fly-over waypoints are indicated by the standard waypoint symbol enclosed in a circle.
 For a fly-over WP, turn anticipation is not allowed.
 No turn may be accomplished until the aircraft passes over the waypoint.
 Note: A "Fly By" vertical waypoint is a WP for which an aircraft may initiate a vertical rate change and depart the specified vertical path to the active WP prior to reaching that WP, in order to asymptotically capture the next vertical path.
 A "Fly Over" vertical waypoint is a WP for which an aircraft must stay on the defined vertical path until passing the active WP, and may not initiate the necessary vertical rate change to capture the next vertical path until after passing the active WP.
 Hence, after passing the active WP, as the next WP becomes active, and if there is a vertical path change, then the aircraft must re-adjust vertical rate to re-capture the vertical path after having already overshot the first opportunity for an asymptotic capture of that new path.

 6.5.7.6.
 Approach waypoints, except for the MAWP and the missed approach holding waypoint (MAHWP), are normally fly-by waypoints.
 Overlay approach charts and some early stand alone GPS approach charts may not reflect this convention.